LoukasDimitrios/Uber-Data-Analysis-and-Database-Design-Project/README.md

 - **Rate Code Dimension**: This table associates each trip's `RatecodeID` with a descriptive label (e.g., Standard Rate, JFK, Newark).
 - **Location Dimensions (Pickup and Dropoff)**: These tables store unique combinations of pickup and dropoff locations using latitude and longitude coordinates.
 - **Payment Type Dimension**: This table links each trip to a payment method (e.g., credit card, cash).

+The scheme is drawn into a following picture:
 <h4 align="center">Database Schema Diagram</h4>

 ![Table Merging Diagram](images/database_schema_diagram.png)